-In addition, an RF coil is required to detect the NMR signal which ideally should be located inside the microwave resonator, to assure a large NMR filling factor.
+In addition, an radio frequency (RF) coil is required to detect the NMR signal which ideally should be located inside the microwave resonator, to assure a large NMR filling factor.
 If the RF coil is located outside the resonator, the gain due to DNP is easily offset by the reduced filling factor of the RF coil.
-However, Bennati et al. demonstrated that large solution-state DNP

-45 enhancement factors can be achieved at 95 GHz (Bennati and Orlando, 2019; Liu et al., 2017).
-Another promising avenue for high-field, solution-state DNP experiments are microfluidic structures in combination with strip line resonators and several research groups are active in this area (Denysenkov et al., 2017; Denysenkov and Prisner, 2019; K. Kratt et al., 2010; Webb, 2018)).
-Alternatively, overmoded photonic band gap structures can be used for solution-state DNP, however, RF filling factors are typically low for these devices (Nevzorov et al., 2018).
-Direct polarization through DNP at high magnetic fields (14.1 T)

-50 of large sample volumes (> 100 μl) without using a resonator is possible in unpolar solvents (Dubroca et al., 2019).
-However, the microwave induced sample heating limits this method to studying samples in solvents that have only small ohmic losses (e.g. small molecules in organic solvents), but even then chemical shift referencing will be challenging.
+However, Bennati and Orlando (2019) and Liu et al. (2017) demonstrated that large solution-state DNP enhancement factors can be achieved at 95 GHz.
+Another promising avenue for high-field, solution-state DNP experiments is microfluidic structures in combination with strip line resonators, and several research groups are active in this area (Denysenkov et al., 2017; Denysenkov and Prisner, 2019; Kratt et al., 2010; Webb, 2018).
+Alternatively, overmoded photonic band gap structures can be used for solution-state DNP; however, RF filling factors are typically low for these devices (Nevzorov et al., 2018).
+Direct polarization through DNP at high magnetic fields (14.1 T) of large sample volumes (> $100 \,\mu$ L) without using a resonator is possible in unpolar solvents (Dubroca et al., 2019).
+However, the microwave-induced sample heating limits this method to studying samples in solvents that have only small ohmic losses (e.g., small molecules in organic solvents), but even then chemical shift referencing will be challenging.

-Over the past two decades, these technical challenges have led to the development of different strategies to avoid microwave induced sample heating such as the dissolution DNP (dDNP) experiment pioneered by Adenkjaer et al. (Ardenkjær-

-- 55 Larsen et al., 2003) in which the sample is polarized at low magnetic fields prior to melting it and quickly transferring it to a high-field spectrometer for NMR acquisition.
-The method can be used for analytical chemistry (Chen et al., 2013; Chen and Hilty, 2015) but is typically used to generate polarized solutions for Magnetic Resonance Imaging (MRI) experiments (Ardenkjaer-Larsen, 2019, 2016).
+Over the past two decades, these technical challenges have led to the development of different strategies to avoid microwave-induced sample heating such as the dissolution DNP (dDNP) experiment pioneered by Ardenkjær-Larsen et al. (2003) in which the sample is polarized at low magnetic fields prior to melting it and quickly transferring it to a highfield spectrometer for NMR acquisition.
+The method can be used for analytical chemistry (Chen et al., 2013; Chen and Hilty, 2015) but is typically used to generate polarized solutions for magnetic resonance imaging (MRI) experiments (Ardenkjaer-Larsen, 2019, 2016).
 Although dDNP experiments are one-shot experiments, which cannot be repeated using the same sample, more dimensional experiments can be performed using rapid NMR methods (Frydman and Blazina, 2007).
-A - 60 variation of the dDNP experiment is the temperature jump experiment, in which the sample is polarized prior to melting the sample in-situ using a powerful laser.
-Once the liquid-state NMR spectrum is recorded, the laser is switched off, the sample freezes and can be repolarized (Joo et al., 2009, 2006; Sharma et al., 2015).
-Alternatively, the liquid sample can be polarized at low magnetic fields (e.g. 0.35 T) and either rapidly shuttled into a high-field NMR spectrometer (e.g. 14.2 T) (Krahn et al., 2010; Reese, 2008; Reese et al., 2009) or transferred to the high field magnet using a pump (Dorn et al., 1989, 1988; Liu et al., 2010; Reese, 2008; Reese et al., 2009) or transferred to the high field magnet using a pump (Dorn et al., 1989, 1988; Liu et al., 2010; Reese, 2008; Reese et al., 2009) or transferred to the high field magnet using a pump (Dorn et al., 1989, 1988; Liu et al., 2010; Reese, 2008; Reese et al., 2009) or transferred to the high field magnet using a pump (Dorn et al., 1989, 1988; Liu et al., 2010; Reese, 2008; Reese et al., 2009) or transferred to the high field magnet using a pump (Dorn et al., 1989, 1988; Liu et al., 2010; Reese, 2008; Reese et al., 2009) or transferred to the high field magnet using a pump (Dorn et al., 1989, 1988; Liu et al., 2010; Reese, 2008; Reese et al., 2009) or transferred to the high field magnet using a pump (Dorn et al., 1989, 1988; Liu et al., 2010; Reese, 2010; Reese, - 65 2019).
-However, the polarization decreases during the transfer time, compromising the sensitivity gain achieved by the ODNP process.
+A variation of the dDNP experiment is the temperature jump experiment, in which the sample is polarized prior to melting the sample in situ using a powerful laser.
+Once the liquid-state NMR spectrum is recorded, the laser is switched off, the sample freezes, and it can be repolarized (Joo et al., 2009, 2006; Sharma et al., 2015).
+Alternatively, the liquid sample can be polarized at low magnetic fields (e.g., 0.35 T) and either rapidly shuttled into a highfield NMR spectrometer (e.g., 14.2 T) (Krahn et al., 2010; Reese et al., 2008, 2009) or transferred to the high-field magnet using a pump (Dorn et al., 1989, 1988; Liu et al., 2019).
+However, the polarization decreases during the transfer time, compromising the sensitivity gain achieved by the Overhauser dynamic nuclear polarization (ODNP) process.
 In addition, polarizing at a low magnetic field and detecting the NMR signal at a higher magnetic fields results in a "Boltzmann factor penalty" (Fedotov et al., 2020).
-For example, polarizing the sample at 0.35 T (15 MHz proton frequency) and detecting in a benchtop NMR system operation at 1.88 T (80 MHz proton frequency) results in a penalty factor of > 5 and acquiring the NMR signal at the same field at which it was polarized will always result in the largest overall sensitivity gain

-70 compared to methods that polarize at a low field and detect the signal at high fields.
+For example, polarizing the sample at 0.35 T (15 MHz proton frequency) and detecting in a benchtop NMR system operation at 1.88 T (80 MHz proton frequency) results in a penalty factor of > 5, and acquiring the NMR signal at the same field at which it was polarized will always result in the largest overall sensitivity gain compared to methods that polarize at a low field and detect the signal at high fields.